Body Fat Calculator

 • The tape should be perpendicular to the long axis of the neck

-• Take the measurement at the narrowest point of the neck
+• Take the measurement at the narrowest point

 • Keep the tape snug but not tight against the skin